AbdullahNauman/thenewboston-Responsive-Design/README.md

 ### Step 8

-Go to the homepage for [thenewboston Social Network here](https://github.com/thenewboston-developers/thenewboston-Social-Network).
-On the top right of the page click "Fork".
+On the top right of this page click "Fork".
 * This will create a copy of the project to your GitHub account.

 ![](http://i.imgur.com/pcmhvEr.png)